 All of the exhibitions are originated by Inverleith House; they usually feature new work being shown for the first time and often represent the artist's first showing in Scotland or the UK.
 Participation in the Programme is by invitation only.

-Our Spring programme always features an exhibition originated from the Garden's Archives of drawings, prints, photographs, manuscripts and herbarium/plant specimens - and we also invite contemporary artists to make solo exhibitions to be seen alongside these (Vincent Fecteau, Cerith Wyn Evans, Louise Bourgeois, John Cage/Merce Cunningham, Rudolf Stingel and Laura Owens are examples).
+Our Spring programme always features an exhibition originated from the Garden's Archives of drawings, prints, photographs, manuscripts and herbarium/plant specimens - we also invite contemporary artists to make solo exhibitions to be seen alongside these (Vincent Fecteau, Cerith Wyn Evans, Louise Bourgeois, John Cage/Merce Cunningham, Rudolf Stingel, Laura Owens and Corin Sworn are examples).

 The Royal Botanic Garden Edinburgh is the only botanic garden in the world with an active programme of exhibitions spanning contemporary visual art and botanical science.
 Underlying this is a recognition of the need for art, as well as science, in furthering our appreciation and understanding of the natural world.